 - Maintain a safe, secure, and healthy work environment by abiding by all aspects of OSHA.

-- Adhere to all other Practice standards, policies and procedures.
+- Adhere to all Practice standards, policies and procedures.

-- Adheres to incident reporting policy and procedures.
+- Adhere to incident reporting policy and procedures.

 The Fertility Centers of Illinois can offer you the following benefits: